-Green leafy vegetables are a rich source of vitamin A and folic acid.
+Green leafy vegetables are a rich source of vitamin A and folate.
 They also help in maintaining a healthy heart and reducing your risk of diabetes (6).
-You should eat 2 cups of green leafy vegetables every day to fulfill your folic acid needs.
+You should aim to eat 2 cups of green leafy vegetables every day to fulfill your folate needs.
 Good choices are kale, spinach, and collard greens.

 Fruits like oranges with their high Vitamin C content can prevent birth defects, so include them in your diet during this stage.
-Other fruits containing fiber like bananas are excellent for digestion and overall health but keep away from dried fruit because it is not easy to digest for pregnant women.
+Other fruits containing fiber like bananas are excellent for digestion and overall health but keep away from dried fruit if you find it difficult to digest.
 Limit juices that may cause heartburn problems but drink plenty of water as it improves digestion and keeps you well-hydrated.

 Nuts And Seeds

 Eat nuts such as almonds or seeds such as sunflowers as they contain Vitamin E and other essential nutrients for a healthy pregnancy.

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!

 Tips To Remember For Your 28 Week Pregnancy Diet